threefoldfoundation/tft-stellar/docs/install_signing/docker.md

 pip3 install poetry
 python3 -m pip install js-sdk
 ```
-Copy paste the above into the ubuntu container and wait.
+Copy paste all the lines above into the ubuntu container and press `enter`.
 This will take a while and a lot of output will be generated to your screen.
 Have a coffee and wait it out.
+When this is done - repeat with all the lines in the block below:
 ```
 cd
 mkdir code